Today’s Reading: 1 Sam 15:1–35, James 3:13–18, Ps 119:121–136

 And Samuel said, “As your sword has made women childless, so shall your mother be childless among women.”
 And Samuel hacked Agag to pieces before the LORD in Gilgal.
 1 Samuel 15:33 (ESV)

-We too must not listen to the deceptive plea of sin which may come in the form of something like this “well you are saved now, no need to keep a watch on every sin, surly the bitterness of sanctification and deliverance has passed, we all sin, learn to live with it”
+We too must not listen to the deceptive plea of sin which may come in the form of something like these words “well you are saved now”, “no need to keep a watch on every sin”, “surly the bitterness of sanctification and deliverance has passed”, “we all sin”, “learn to live with it”